Cherry blossoms are a beautiful spring symbol.

-The atmosphere that surrounds you when you are in a garden with cherry blossom trees, it is surreal.
-Everything feels calm and you pay attention to all the small flowers surrounding you.Favorite tea of the month: Cherry blossom tea
+The atmosphere that surrounds you when you’re in a garden with cherry blossom trees is surreal.

 Cherry Blossom (Sakura) Tea Benefits

+This tea is high in antioxidants.
 The antioxidants help protect and heal the cells in your body from the free radicals.
-Practically they inhibit oxidation and help removing the damaging oxidizing agents from your body.
+They inhibit oxidation and help to remove the damaging oxidizing agents from your body.